billybrewster/blog/content/arctic/spine2024/index.md

 500ml Thermos food flask
 2 * 1l Nalgene bottles, 1 with insulated sleeve

 Water froze too easily in the Nalgene’s and I didn’t have time to keep topping them up with warm water from the flask.
-Better solution would be a larger flask and 1 bottle (with insulated sleeve).
+Better solution would be a larger flask and 1 Nalgene (with insulated sleeve).

-I wore a 25L OMM rucksack at all times with equipment I thought I’d need quickly to save having to open the pulk.
+I wore a 25L OMM rucksack at all times with equipment/food I thought I’d need quickly to save having to open the pulk.
 This ended up being a pain as the straps often got tangled with those of the harness, and also the straps on my gloves.
 A better system would have been a large bum bag and putting my large insulated jacked in my pulk (although I ended up wearing it anyway).